nonstrict-hq/nonstrict.eu-website/recordkit/try-electron.md

 # Getting Started on Electron

-This guide will walk you through the steps to integreate RecordKit into your Electron app.
+This guide will walk you through the steps to integrate RecordKit into your Electron app.
 By the end you will be able to make a screen recording.

 ::: details Starting from scratch?
 To bootstrap an Electron project using [Electron Forge](https://www.electronforge.io) run: